In Washington, Mayor Brandon Johnson pushes for more federal help to deal with migrant crisis

 Johnson’s long shot $5 billion ask: “I’ve said that as much as $5 billion is really what the number should be,” Johnson said, citing a national figure of which Chicago presumably would get a good chunk of.
 “Other folks think the number could be higher.”
 He said he was in “lockstep” with the Denver mayor in making that request.

-The Biden White House isn’t backing $5 billion bid: However, it’s highly unlikely to happen, since the Biden administration is seeking nowhere near that figure.
+The Biden White House isn’t backing $5 billion bid: It’s highly unlikely to happen, since the Biden administration is seeking nowhere near that figure.

 The White House is asking Congress to include $1.4 billion in supplemental funding to help migrants.